RamErlikh/locationoverlayclassic/README.md

 - Use IP versions for better stability during streams
 - Position overlay in a corner to avoid content interference
 - Test before going live to ensure proper functionality
-- Weather icons now load more reliably with improved fallback system (Japanese regional) or reliable CDN (Font Awesome)
+- Weather icons now load more reliably with improved fallback system (Japanese Google Weather icons) or reliable CDN (Font Awesome)

 ### For Mobile IRL Streaming
 - GPS versions work best with IRL Pro
 - IP versions recommended for other mobile streaming apps
 - Consider battery impact of GPS usage
-- All users can choose between Japanese regional, Font Awesome, or black & white monochrome weather icons
+- All users can choose between Japanese Google Weather or Font Awesome icons

 ## Version History & Updates

 The overlays are automatically updated on the GitHub Pages hosting, so you'll always get the latest version by using the URLs above.
-Recent major updates include the universal Japanese regional weather icon system, comprehensive multi-parameter weather detection, and new Font Awesome icon alternatives.
+Recent major updates include the universal Japanese Google Weather Icon system, comprehensive multi-parameter weather detection, and Font Awesome icon alternatives.

 ## License